 If you’re flexible about travel dates, the deal sites can throw up some amazing prices.
 But you’re less likely to find a good offer for a school holiday trip.

 Groupon always has some fun attraction deals advertised.
 If you can’t find the attraction you want using their search box, check out the family page to see what else is offered.
-Deals change daily but we saw offers for the London Bridge Experience and the James Bond exhibition at the London Film Museum.
+Deals change daily.

 Going solo: booking your tickets and accommodation separately